OISF/suricata/doc/userguide/upgrade.rst

 - DNS logging has been modified to be more consistent across requests, responses and alerts.
 See :doc:`DNS Logging Changes for 8.0
   <upgrade/8.0-dns-logging-changes>`.
+- PF_RING support has been moved to a plugin.
+See :doc:`PF_RING plugin
+  <upgrade/8.0-pfring-plugin>`.

 Upgrading 6.0 to 7.0
 --------------------